Slashdot

 All the content I need is on a computer connected to my TV over HDMI.
 I don't need kodi for myself, but when my mom is babysitting my 2-year-old, I would like something with an easy menu interface that I can program content from multiple sources on.
 So whether my daughter wants to watch a show on Netflix, Hulu, Amazon, or a mp4 video file on the hard drive, my mom shouldn't have to know or care what the source of the content is.

-Hopefully, Kodi can get to that point someday, but without official support from
+Hopefully, Kodi can get to that point someday, but without official support from those streaming providers, it will never get there.
+Maybe this is a step in the right direction.